 NOAA Report Informs Florida’s “Blue Economy” Strategies

-Study team recommends connecting ocean economy leaders and cultivating businesses and employees in “high return on investment” fields.
+The Takeaway: Study team recommends connecting ocean economy leaders and cultivating businesses and employees in “high return on investment” fields.

 Declining water quality, and damage to built and natural resources, threatens Florida’s “blue economy,” which depends upon vibrant, healthy coasts and ocean waters.
 To strengthen this economic sector, the Florida Ocean Alliance produced the Strategic Policy Plan for Florida’s Oceans and Coasts.
 This study and policy plan made use of the NOAA Report on the U.S. Marine Economy to compare Florida’s blue economy to that of other states.